Nomusa990822/Spotify-Analytics-Insight/README.md

 ## Project Overview

-This project analyzes Spotify song data to uncover patterns behind music popularity using the Spotify Wrapped 2025 dataset.

-The objective is to understand how audio features such as **danceability, energy, tempo (BPM), and valence** influence a song’s streaming performance.
+This project explores the key factors that drive song popularity on Spotify using real-world datasets.
+It analyzes how audio features such as danceability, energy, tempo (BPM), and valence influence streaming performance.

-By building a structured data analytics pipeline, the project transforms raw data into meaningful insights and visualizations that explain what drives high-performing songs.
+The project follows a complete data analytics workflow — from raw data to insights — combining Python, SQL, and data visualization to uncover meaningful patterns.

 ---